QuTech-Delft/compute-runtime-schema/docs/active/index.md

 #### Terminate

+The opposing message for the initialize request.
+When 2300 receives this request, execution from user generated circuits has stopped and the system can resume normal operations.

-The payload for the request is:
+The `payload` for the request is:

 | Key | Type | Value |
 | --- | --- | --- |